clouddevauthority/clouddevauthority-blog/content/post/azure-ha-api-architecture-part1/index.md

 We will need to load balance traffic between the two regional App Service instances.
 Azure provides several [load balancing (LB) options](https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/load-balancing-overview).

 - **Traffic Manager (TM)**: TM provides DNS based load balancing.
 It is a highly available (99.99%) global service and thankfully we do not have to think about making this component multi-region.
+It is also very cheap, costs $0.54 per million DNS queries and $1/month per Azure endpoint.
 - **Azure Front Door (AFD)**: It can be an alternate option but here it will be an overkill and certainly much more expensive.
-- **Azure Loab Balancer & Application Gateway**: Azure Load Balancer operates at Layer 4 of OSI stack and Application Gateway operate at layer 7.
+- **Azure Load Balancer (ALB) & Application Gateway (AppGw)**: ALB operates at layer 4 of OSI stack and the best for LB HTTP traffic.
+AppGw operates at layer 7 and is recommended for HTTP traffic.
 But these services are themselves regional and cannot do multi-region load balancing.

 So for the simplest cost-effective design the best LB option is TM.

 ## The API code
 The API is a simple TodoItem API implemented in ASP.Net Core 3.1, the idea of which I borrowed from this [tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-3.1&tabs=visual-studio).
-The code is available in [Github](https://github.com/clouddevauthority/CloudAuthority.TodoApi).
+The code is available on [Github](https://github.com/clouddevauthority/CloudAuthority.TodoApi).

 I plan to have different storage backends for this API in future, like Table storage, CosmosDB and SQL Server.
 To start with the API stores the resource entities in memory.
 This of course means the primary and secondary instances will return different TodoItem resources.